xomiachuna/xomiachuna.tech/content/posts/hello.md

 title: Hello, World! 👋
 ---

-Im Andrii, I have experience with various parts of the software stack - Android development, backend, ML and DevOPS.
+I'm Andrii, I have experience with various parts of the software stack - Android development, backend, ML and DevOPS.
 I strive for simplicity and nice dev experience.

 This blog is a place for me to write about some of the findings I have about the software development process and share